truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 I agree that this case can help us understand Bitcoin Upgrades.
 I don't agree that: "Without the central co-ordination of the Bitcoin Core developers and the strong trust that the community places in them, it is inconceivable that adopting this counterintuitive solution could have been successfully accomplished", however.

-In fact, it is *because* the Core developers were unable to coordinate, and *because* they were **not** able to convince (ie "get") the community, that the (supposedly "counterintuitive") solution would have *inevitiably* manifest itself.
+In fact, it is *because* the Core developers were unable to coordinate, and *because* they were **not** able to convince (ie "get") the community, that the (supposedly "counterintuitive") solution would have *inevitably* manifest itself.

 That said, the CoreDevs did minimize the damage.
 And you can't knock that response time.